Negros Oriental Provincial Board

-The Negros Oriental Provincial Board is the Sangguniang Panlalawigan (provincial legislature) of the Philippine province of Negros Oriental.
+The Oriental Negros Provincial Board is the Sangguniang Panlalawigan (provincial legislature) of the Philippine province of Negros Oriental.

 The members are elected via three provincial board districts, coextensive with the legislative districts of Negros Oriental, each sending three members to the provincial board; the electorate votes for three members, with the three candidates with the highest number of votes being elected.
 The Vice Governor of Negros Oriental is the ex officio presiding officer, elected with the Governor.
 As ex officio presiding officer, he only votes to break ties.